Carl Gustav Jung standing in front of the Burghölzli Clinic, Zurich (cca 1910).

 Psychology Corner starts this year with an article presenting the main Swiss contributors in the field of psychology.
-Carl Jung, Jean Piaget, Hermann Rorschach and Max Lüscher have changed the way we understand and approach theory, development and diagnosis in psychology.
+Carl Jung, Jean Piaget, Hermann Rorschach, and Max Lüscher have changed the way we understand and approach theory, development, and diagnosis in psychology.

 Max Lüscher (b.
-1923) – Psyhotherapist, inventor of the “Lüscher color test”, based on the idea that color preferences are subjective (perception of color is objective and universal) and that they allow the assessment of a subjective state of individuals.
+1923) – Psychotherapist, inventor of the “Lüscher color test”, based on the idea that color preferences are subjective (perception of color is objective and universal) and that they allow the assessment of a subjective state of individuals.

 Klaus Scherer ( b.
 1943) – Specialist in the psychology of emotions and founding editor of the American Psychological Association journal „Emotion”.

-We also add to the list of famous Swiss psychologists the following: Hans-Werner Hunziker(educational psychologist, scientist and author of interactive computerbased training programs for special education), Julius Friedrich Lehmann, Ignaz Paul Vital Troxler and Théodore Flournoy (professor of psychology at the University of Geneva and author of books on spiritism and psychic phenomena).
+We also add to the list of famous Swiss psychologists the following: Hans-Werner Hunziker(educational psychologist, scientist, and author of interactive computer-based training programs for special education), Julius Friedrich Lehmann, Ignaz Paul Vital Troxler, and Théodore Flournoy (professor of psychology at the University of Geneva and author of books on spiritism and psychic phenomena).

 Image information: This media file is in the public domain in the United States.
 This applies to U.S. works where the copyright has expired, often because its first publication occurred prior to January 1, 1923.